Posts by Category

 Custody There are two forms of custody: physical and legal.
 When a parent has physical custody, the child primarily lives with that parent.

-Why You Need a Summer Break Custody Schedule
+Why You Need a Summer Break Possession Schedule

 We know you’re so excited to spend more time with your family this summer.
 But before you can do so, you should build